ClementNerma/NightOS/docs/technical/processes.md

 ## User permissions

 Each process is ran as a specific user, which determines the maximum allowed scope for [controller requests](controller.md), and with a list of initial permissions (the ones given to the application).

+## Child processes

+A process can create _child processes_ (it's called a _fork_).
+The child process will roughly be a 1:1 copy of the parent process, but with its own unique PID.

+Child processes automatically inherit their parent's permissions.